MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 ![mr-learning-azure](images/mr-learning-azure/tutorial2-section4-step1-1.png)

 From the Inspector window you will see that the **DataManager (script)** component is where all **Azure Storage** related settings are kept.
 All relevant settings are already set, you just need to replace the *Connection String* field with the one you can retrieve from the Azure Portal.
-If you are using a local Azure Storage emulator solution, then you can keep the already provided *Connection String*.
+If you are using a local Azure Storage Emulator solution, then you can keep the already provided *Connection String*.

 The **DataManager (script)** is responsible for talking to the **Table storage** and **Blob storage** which is consumed by other controller scripts on the UI components.